 Income generally comes from dividends or interest.
 Income is either paid out to unit holders (see ‘Income Units’), or is invested back into the original fund (see ‘Accumulation Units’).

 Income units are units where any income is paid out to unit holders rather than being reinvested into the fund.
 At the end of the accounting period, income units will go ‘XD’ and the price of the units will fall by an amount equivalent to income to be paid out.
-The T. Bailey Dynamic Fund offers a choice of either income or accumulation units whereas the T. Bailey Growth Fund only offers accumulation units.
+The T. Bailey Multi-Asset Dynamic Fund and T. Bailey Multi-Asset Growth Fund offers a choice of either income or accumulation units.

 Index trackers are funds that hold relevant assets in the same proportions as a given index, in order to replicate or track them.
 Trackers are passively managed which means that they will track markets both up and down.